 AAM itself does not create new or delete existing users.
 That is why when you click on the Add New button, it’ll forward you to the default WordPress Add New User page.
 AAM also does not give you an option to delete any user from its UI.
 That is something you can do by going directly to the user’s profile page or from the Users->All Users page.

-So let’s quickly go through the list of all available options that are available to manage access to the WordPress website for an individual user.
+So let’s quickly go through the list of all the options that are available to manage access to the WordPress website for an individual user.

 FYI!
 It is strongly encouraged to manage access to your website resources on role level and let users to inherit access settings from the parent role(s).
 With the large number of users it is very easy to loose track of all the changes that have been made on each individual user.

 Block User .
-This is quite powerful way to suspend user account for indefinite time.
+This is quite a powerful way to suspend user account for an indefinite time.
 WordPress does not really have the concept of the user status and all user records are active unless completely deleted from the database.
-AAM allows to block any user without actually deleting the account.
+AAM allows blocking any user without actually deleting the account.
 This feature can be quite useful to keep data integrity especially when you keep user activity logs for audit purposes.

 FYI!
 If a webmaster blocks user account that already is logged in, AAM will automatically logs that account out.